Hobbits Plugin Development

 and helper functions.

-object which is read and written with the
+Metadata is stored in a BitInfo object which is read and written with the

-and setBitInfo
+bitInfo and setBitInfo methods.

 The framing of a bitstream is an important part of its metadata for display

 and processing purposes.
-The frames of a BitContainer
+The frames of a BitContainer can be set in the

-BitInfo::setFrames
+BitInfo::setFrames method.

-General purpose metadata can be set with BitInfo::setMetadata
+General purpose metadata can be set with BitInfo::setMetadata and read with

-.
+BitInfo::metadata.
 Plugins

 can use container metadata as a general purpose bus for communicating with other